 The amount of thought needed in pre-production is underestimated, and planning ahead is crucial.
+It’s important to plan your social media (YouTube, Instagram, Twitter, Facebook, TikTok and LinkedIn), or your educational videos (training, vle, courses).
 We’ve summed up 5 key things for you to plan your best video.

 Some of us aren’t destined to be Oscar-winning actors and that’s okay.
 We may not feel comfortable in front of a camera or may not best fit the context of the video.
 In these circumstances, it may be wise to hire an actor who’s a better fit and delivers your message well.
 When doing this you want to ensure that you have them sign a talent release in order for you to be allowed to use the video content featuring them for commercial purposes.
 Otherwise, you may not be able to release the footage and you’ll be stuck with great content you can’t use.

 Alternatively, you might decide to train someone in your own team to be a great on-screen communicator.
 In which case, why not learn to present better with our Perfect Pitch video series.

 Or for dedicated advice contact Peta and Laura, our partners at The Pitch Process, who are experts in communication and presentation techniques.
 Work with them and learn to present with confidence, authority and impact: thepitchprocess.com

 Your location and backdrop of your video could have an emotional impact on your viewer.
 A dark industrial setting can give the impression of something mechanical, dark, impersonal, and heavy.
 Whereas, filming in a garden type environment could give a fresh, nature-orientated, vibrant feel.
 Location and backdrop provide a lot of contextual information to your viewer, and therefore help complete any gaps within your story and assist with the overall visual journey.